niscy-eudiw/eudi-srv-wallet-provider/README.md

 To enable platform Key Attestation validation, use the following environment variables:

 > [!NOTE]
-> Due to limitations of the [Warden Server-Side Mobile Client Attestation Library](https://github.com/a-sit-plus/warden), when enabling Key Attestation validation, you must configure both Android and iOS Key Attestation validation.
+> Due to limitations of the [Warden Supreme Attestation Library](https://github.com/a-sit-plus/warden-supreme), when enabling Key Attestation validation, you must configure both Android and iOS Key Attestation validation.

 #### Android Key Attestations